Author: Ron Graham

 - Ezekiel further says, "The Spirit lifted me up and took me away, and I went in bitterness, in the heat of my spirit, but the hand of the LORD was strong upon me" (Ezekiel 3:14).

-- Ezekiel finds himself among the captives by the River Chebar "astonished among them seven days" (Ezekiel 3:15).
+- Ezekiel finds himself back among the captives by the River Chebar "astonished among them seven days" (Ezekiel 3:15).

 Ezekiel is Appointed a Watchman for Israel